jneidel/projects-overview/README.md

 How to use the app is detailed at [/help](https://po.jneidel.com/help).

+## FAQ

+**Q: What is this?**<br>
+**A:** Projects-overview is a webapp to manage all of your current and future projects, not going into the projects themselves, but giving a high level overview over your current engagements.

+**Q: Why would I use this?**<br>
+**A:** Projects-overview is designed to help you minimize the number of active projects, which in turn helps you to actually finish those projects, as your focus is less spread out.

+**Q: Why did you build this?**<br>
+**A:** I read in one of [Cal Newport](http://calnewport.com/)s books that minimize my number of active projects will increase my focus in working on them.
+I then built this app to keep an overview over my active projects, having the overview discouraged my impulse to just start something and held me accountable to actually finishing projects.
+More on the history in the about section.

 ## Installation

-If you want to run the webapp yourself follow the [installation instructions](https://github.com/jneidel/projects-overviewer/blob/latest/README.md) of the latest release.
+If you want to run the webapp yourself follow the [installation instructions](https://github.com/jneidel/projects-overview/blob/latest/README.md) of the latest release.

 ## About